Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 > to complex dashboards with streaming datasets.

 An important part of Bokeh is mentioned in the definition, and it's the word "interactive".
+This means the plots aren't static and will respond to user actions/events in the browser (for example: clicking, dragging, or keystrokes).
 Bokeh visualizations have a built-in interaction layer that makes them suitable for situations where one might try to deduce additional information, explore hypothetical scenarios, or present to an audience.
 This makes Bokeh data visualizations perfect for web pages, applications, Jupyter notebooks, and dashboards.

 ## What is Accessibility?